There is an urgency about moving on in your career; you’re not getting any younger and the competition isn’t getting any easier.

 7. Be Open to Anything

-Do anything they ask and do it with eagerness and an open mind.
-I have seen many high potential people fall by the wayside because they were picky about what they did to the point they refused to take on certain projects because they felt they weren’t the right fit for their skills and competencies.
+Do anything they ask and do it with eagerness and an open mind to advance your career game.
+I have seen many high potential people fall by the wayside.
+After all, they were picky about what they did to the point they refused to take on certain projects because they felt they weren’t the right fit for their skills and competencies.

 Unfortunately for them, their actions were perceived as an unwillingness to help the organization achieve its strategic goals; to take on the personal risk necessary to deliver even though they may not be perfectly qualified.